pix8/calendar/README.md

 A simple date factory for outputting a [Gregorian calendar](https://en.wikipedia.org/wiki/Gregorian_calendar) date range given a target date.

-Vanilla dependency-free javascript consumed as a service.
+Vanilla dependency-free javascript consumed as a service for the creation of UI interfaces that are hydrated by a date model.
+This module will never be more than a fountain.

 The prime difference between this library and other implementations is that this gets down and dirty and actually does the maths to calculates the date ranges rather than expediting proceedings with recursive conditional loops and increments(although they are written + documented far nicer than my shambolic attempts).
 In my mind these methods expose a lot of redundancy and expensive operations for what should be a trivial bean counting exercise.
 So in theory(at least in my head) this should make it superfast - although unproven - but I should really run some comparison tests at some point.